Houston Maritime Law Attorneys

 Maritime Injuries: Do You Know Your Rights?

-After any type of accident, one of the most important things you can do is to ensure all of your needs are met: medically, legally, emotionally, and financially.
+After any accident, one of the most important things you can do is to ensure all of your needs are met: medically, legally, emotionally, and financially.
 However, this can be difficult.
-Therefore, it is important to keep in mind a few key issues that could be compromised.
+Therefore, it is important to keep in mind a few issues that could be compromised.

 - First, remember you have the legal right to select your doctor.
 Never feel obligated to choose the doctor's office or attending physician your business or insurance company may be pushing on you.
 Often, you will need to see the recommended doctor for an evaluation, but this is the extent of your obligation as an employee.
 Who you choose for treatment is entirely up to you and should not be threatened by any employer or insurance adjuster you may be working with in regards to your case.

 you are entitled to medical treatment.
 The provision of medical benefits is protected under the Jones Act, so